 There are a variety of tax-sheltered plans that will accumulate retirement savings.
 Each plan has its own unique set of rules for determining what is considered taxable income in retirement.
 Here is a list of the basic retirement plans that every taxpayer should understand.

 Individual Retirement Accounts

-Individual Retirement Accounts are a great way to save for retirement, and any taxpayer with earned income (from wages or self-employment) can fund an IRA.
+Any taxpayer with earned income (from wages or self-employment) can fund an IRA (individual retirement account).
 Your IRA contributions may be tax-deductible.
-There are Traditional (deductible), Roth, and non-deductible IRAs.
+There are traditional (deductible) IRAs, Roth IRAs, and non-deductible IRAs.
 Which one is best for you depends on your income, whether you are covered by a group retirement plan at work, and whether you prefer a tax deduction now or tax-free income in retirement.

 Deductible Traditional IRAs

 In 2021, you could save up to $19,500 in your 401(k); this increased to $20,500 for 2022.
 The limit for individual retirement accounts (IRAs) is currently $6,000.